VictorBDias/SteamProfile/README.md

 ## Usage

-Just enter the user Steam ID in the input box, then submit.
-You can find the id on user profile URL:,<br>
+Enter the user Steam ID on the input box, then submit.
+You can find the ID on user profile URL:,<br>
 **https://steamcommunity.com/profiles/STEAM_ID** <br>

-The application is still unable to search for users with custom url, if the user created his url, replace the **CUSTOM_URL_NAME** in the link below with the user name created to redeem the user id <br>
+The application is still unable to search for users with custom url, if the user created his url, replace the **CUSTOM_URL_NAME** in the link below with the user name created to redeem the user ID <br>
 **http://api.steampowered.com/ISteamUser/ResolveVanityURL/v0001/?key=483F111C4F4707BEC2B4B5639FA3EA8D&vanityurl=CUSTOM_URL_NAME** <br>

 # Home